Quelfénnec

 Quelfénnec is an archaeological site in the French commune of Plussulien, in the Côtes-d'Armor department of Brittany.
 Discovered in 1964 by retired French Historian Charles-Tanguy Le Roux, excavation of the site started upon discovery and continued until 1976.

 Archeology

-The site is a dolerite quarry which was exploited in the Neolithic period, from 3500BC to 1800BC, for the production of polished stone tools.
+The site is a dolerite quarry which was exploited in the Neolithic period, from 3500 BC to 1800 BC, for the production of polished stone tools.